Master of Fine ArtsChoreography

 A dance being performed by a male dance student.

-Two-year, low-residency, terminal degree.Why Our Program?
+Two-year, low-residency, terminal degree.Why Choose Our Program?

 Jacksonville University's Master of Fine Arts (MFA) in Choreography is a two-year terminal degree program emphasizing choreography and the creative process of generating new works that are grounded in both classical and contemporary dance genres.